Mario Kart cannot be stopped. Dread it. Run from it. Destiny arrives all the same. And now, it’s here. Or should I say, Mario Kart is.

 The controls, however, leave a lot to be desired.
 Having to rely on a D-Pad on a game featuring challenging tracks (I don’t think I’m bad at this game, but it’s very possible) is frustrating.
 Multiplayer matches often feel like they come down to whoever messed up the least.

 Here’s the first controversial take, especially since Mario Kart DS is the first handheld entry in the franchise that nails the “traditional” Mario Kart experience.
 Everything you had ever wanted in a Mario Kart game was in the palm of your hands.
-Great racing, enjoyable tracks, online play.
+Great racing, enjoyable tracks, and online play.
 All of it right there.

 We need to, however, address the elephant in the room: snaking.